raghuram-gs/web-authentication-authorization/README.md

-# How I understood OAuth2.0 and OpenId Connect
+# How I understood OAuth2.0 and OpenId Connect concepts

+I have documented below my notes as I went through some courses to understand the concepts.

 ## The evolution of authentication